winkjs/wink-nlp/README.md

 npm install wink-nlp --save
 ```

 In order to use winkNLP after its installation, you also need to install a language model according to the node version used.
-The following table outlines the version specific installation command:
+The table below outlines the version specific installation command:

 | Node.js Version |Installation |
 | --- | --- |
 | 16 or 18 | `npm install wink-eng-lite-web-model --save` |
 | 14 or 12 | `node -e "require('wink-nlp/models/install')"` |

 The [wink-eng-lite-web-model](https://github.com/winkjs/wink-eng-lite-web-model) is designed to work with Node.js version 16 or 18.
 It can also work on browsers as described in the next section.
+This is the **recommended** model.

 The second command installs the [wink-eng-lite-model](https://github.com/winkjs/wink-eng-lite-model), which works with Node.js version 14 or 12.

 ### How to install for Web Browser
 If you’re using winkNLP in the browser use the [wink-eng-lite-web-model](https://www.npmjs.com/package/wink-eng-lite-web-model).
 Learn about its installation and usage in our [guide to using winkNLP in the browser](https://winkjs.org/wink-nlp/wink-nlp-in-browsers.html).
 Explore **[winkNLP recipes](https://observablehq.com/collection/@winkjs/winknlp-recipes)** on [Observable](https://observablehq.com/) for live browser based examples.

-## Getting Started
+### Get started
-The "Hello World!" in winkNLP is given below:
+Here is the "Hello World!" of winkNLP:

 ```javascript
 // Load wink-nlp package.